Video Game: Final Fantasy VI

 - Armor-Piercing Attack: Several attacks and spells ignore defense, like Edgar's drill.

 - Artifact Mook: There's the Veldt, which contains every enemy you previously encountered (to allow obtaining their skills in a specific form of Mega Manning done by the characer Gau).
 This includes soldiers, elite soldiers, and enemies said by the story to be already extinct.
 Some bosses also appear in the Veldt, such as the Behemoth King and the Holy Dragon.

 - At the Opera Tonight: The famous opera sequence, where Celes performs and the others watch before an inevitable boss fight.
 It's a ploy to get their hands on an airship.
 (If you take Sabin, he will even ask why everyone is singing.)

 - Auction: You can participate in the auctions held at Jidoor's Auction House to get Magicite and relics, although there are also a couple of items that you will never be able to purchase.

 - Audience Murmurs: When the Opera gets derailed with the unforeseen entry of Ultros, Locke & co.

-- Autobots, Rock Out!: Most of the "Dancing Mad" remixes, both official and by fans, uses the guitar through out the track and adds a additional guitar solo segment in the (relatively) peaceful part of the 4th Movement.
+- Autobots, Rock Out!: Most of the "Dancing Mad" remixes, both official and by fans, use the guitars through out the track and usually add an additional guitar solo segment in the (relatively) peaceful part of the 4th Movement.

 - Awakening the Sleeping Giant: When the party tries to open the Sealed Gate.